Selmir Pidro: St. Louis City SC

 On 1 February 2022, it was announced that Pidro signed a pre-contract with St. Louis City SC team of Major League Soccer, who would begin play in 2023, through 2025, joining the second team first in July 2022.
+He made his MLS debut on 15 April 2023, in a substitute appearance, against FC Cincinnati.

+On 11 September 2023, Pidro joined Czech club Zlín on a loan deal to the end of the season without option.

 International career

 Pidro represented Bosnia and Herzegovina on various youth levels.

 In March 2021, he received his first senior call-up, for friendly game against Costa Rica, and debuted in that game on 27 March.